fmi08icds/Groupwork/Group3/presentation/presentation.md

     - Memory
 ---
 # 5. Remarks and Outlook
-- Usage of "default" settings method (hyper-)parameters
+- Usage of "default" settings method hyper-parameters
 - Future work: tuning methods for better results
     - By variable / feature selection
     - By engineering new features
-    - Estimating hyperparameters
+    - Estimating hyper-parameters

 ---
 # 6. Literature